• Skip to primary navigation

 [NOTE: If you try this one, make sure you dial it correctly.
 It’s 828-756-0109.
 A common misdial for this one goes to a real person’s phone number.
 If you hear anything other than the message heard in the video here, you’ve misdialed.
 Don’t bug the person, and don’t be rude or obscene.
 But, again, ideally, check to make sure you’ve entered the number correctly BEFORE you hit the “call” button so as to avoid that whole situation in the first place.
 Also, as of April 2022, I received only a busy signal when I called, so it may or may not still be in service.
 You can still hear what used to play when you called by clicking the link below, though.]

 This number is a true mystery.
-I can tell you where it’s based (Marion, North Carolina, in McDowell County about 85 miles west and slightly north of Charlotte); I can tell you what you hear when you call it (some earsplitting noises and a man’s voice frantically relaying what sounds like a message coded in binary); I can even tell you what the binary says when it’s been converted into text (“death”); but I can’t tell you anything else.
-I have no idea who made it, what it means, or what it may or may not be connected to.
+I can tell you where it’s based (Marion, North Carolina, in McDowell County about 85 miles west and slightly north of Charlotte); I can tell you what you heard when you call it (some earsplitting noises and a man’s voice frantically relaying what sounds like a message coded in binary); I can even tell you what the binary said when converted into text (“death”); but I can’t tell you anything else.
+I have no idea who made it, what it meant, or what it may or may not have been connected to.

 It’s super weird, though.